thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 ###### *If you don't know, now you know : [Security Descriptor](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptors)*

+Each object stores a value called a security descriptor(SD), in the **nTSecurityDescriptor** attribute.

 Security descriptors define the security attributes of securable objects such as files, registry keys, WMI namespaces, printers, services, or shares.

 A security descriptor contains information about the owner and primary group of an object.
 A provider can compare the resource security descriptor to the identity of a requesting user, and determine whether or not the user has the right to access the resource that a user is requesting.